Dog hiding under blanket

 Breed, sex, and other "risk factors"

 Some breeds show higher odds in population surveys, and there are effects of sex/neuter status in certain datasets.
-But don’t overthink it: any breed can be affected.
-What matters more is your individual dog’s learning history, environment, and whether they’ve had support – things like training, safe spaces, or medication when appropriate, during scary events.
+But don't overthink it: any breed can be affected.
+What matters more is your individual dog's learning history, environment, and whether they've had support--things like training, safe spaces, or medication when appropriate--during scary events.
 (ScienceDirect)

 Why thunderstorms trigger such big feelings

 Fireworks are a loud, sudden sensory blast.
 Thunderstorms are a sequence.
 The sky darkens, wind kicks up, pressure drops, rain starts, then the thunder arrives.
 Dogs are quick pattern learners; once a dog links those early signals to feeling terrified, the body gears up sooner each time.
-That’s what happened with my dog; it got worse every storm.
-That’s classical conditioning doing what it does best.
-The flip side is encouraging: gentle desensitization and counter-conditioning can teach the brain a new pattern.
-(Some tips on how to do that safely and realistically here) (Veterinary Specialists of the Rockies)
+That's what happened with my dog--it got worse every storm.

 You didn't cause this

-It’s tempting to replay that one storm years ago and blame yourself: “If only I’d stayed calmer,” or “I coddled her and made it worse.”
-There’s no evidence that comforting your dog creates the fear.
+It's tempting to replay that one storm years ago and blame yourself: "If only I'd stayed calmer," or "I coddled her and made it worse."
+There's no evidence that comforting your dog creates the fear.
 Fear is an emotion, not a misbehavior.
-You can’t reinforce panic with empathy.
-What you can do is make a plan: training, environment tweaks, and, for some dogs, medication on high-risk nights.
+You can't reinforce panic with empathy.

 When to call your vet